wheresrhys/fetch-mock/docs/v5/api.md

     * `headers`: key/value map of headers to match
     * `matcher`: as specified above
     * `response`: as specified above
+    * `__redirectUrl`: *experimental* the url the response should be from (to imitate followed redirects - will set `redirected: true` on the response)
-    * `repeat`: An integer, `n`, limiting the number of times the matcher can be used.
+    * `times`: An integer, `n`, limiting the number of times the matcher can be used.
 If the route has already been called `n` times the route will be ignored and the call to `fetch()` will fall through to be handled by any other routes defined (which may eventually result in an error if nothing matches it)

 #### `once()`
 Shorthand for `mock()` which limits to being called one time only. (see `times` option above)